garrandall/popular-music-data/tracks/i-m-confessin---that-i-love-you--frank-ifield.md

 ---
 I'm confessin'.

-I'm confessin' that i love you tell me do you love me too I'm confessin' that i need you honest i do
+I'm confessin' that I love you tell me do you love me too I'm confessin' that I need you honest I do
 Need you every moment

-In your eyes i read such strange things
+In your eyes I read such strange things
 Must your lips deny they're true
 Will your answer really change things
 Leaving me blue